Can I Use a Private Reverse Mortgage to Pay for My Mother’s Care?

 Response:

 A private reverse mortgage is really just a form of a private loan secured by a mortgage.
-So, if your friend is willing to postpone payment for her services, you can give her a promissory note—a form of IOU—secured by a mortgage on the house and make it payable upon your mother’s death or upon your sale of the house.
-If your sisters are paying your friend, the same terms apply.
-You could sign a promissory note and mortgage to them.
-You could pay them off when you sell the house or take out a new mortgage or line of credit with a bank to do so.
+It’s not clear whether you are talking about a third party lending you the money to pay your friend or your friend in effect loaning her time.
+Assuming you’re talking about the latter, if your friend is willing to postpone payment for her services, you can give her a promissory note—a form of IOU—secured by a mortgage on the house and make it payable upon your mother’s death or upon your sale of the house.
+If your sisters or someone else are paying your friend, the same terms apply.
+You can sign a promissory note and mortgage to them.
+You would pay them off when you sell the house or take out a new mortgage or line of credit with a bank to do so.
 You don’t need to comply with all the other rules around commercial reverse mortgages.
 In your case, since this involves payment for services, you and your friend should also enter into a written agreement describing the work she will do and her compensation so that no misunderstandings arise in the future.

 To answer your specific questions:

-2. Interest rates are very low at the moment.
-Typically for these “friendly” loans, parties use the “AFR” set each month by the Internal Revenue Service.
-As of this writing, long-term rates are 1.12% per year, down from 2.07% at the beginning of the year.
+- Interest rates for these “friendly” loans, parties use the “AFR” set each month by the Internal Revenue Service.
+As of this writing, long-term rates are just over 4.0% per year.

-3. The only additional costs are what you would pay an attorney to draw up the papers.
+- The only additional costs are what you would pay an attorney to draw up the papers and any fee for recording the mortgage at the registry of deeds.

 Given the lower interest rate and lower expenses, a private reverse mortgage can be significantly less expensive than a commercial one.